arcus/education_modules/intro_to_python/intro_to_python.md

 Option 1: Work in the Cloud
 =======

-This might work well for you if you either can't or don't want to install R and RStudio on your computer.
+This might work well for you if you either can't or don't want to install Python and Jupyter on your computer.
 The benefit is that you don't have to install anything, but one negative is that this option requires a bit of waiting for your environment to come online.

-**First**, we need to create a small container in the cloud for you to work in just using your web browser.  **Click "Launch binder" below.**  It might take a while (5 minutes) to create, depending on how recently it was created (when it's being used more, it's quicker!).
-We're looking for a faster way to get you off and running in a Jupyter notebook without downloads and without creating accounts, but for now this is a great, free way for us to get you working with no extra work on your part.
+**First**, we need to create a small container in the cloud for you to work in just using your web browser.  **Click "Launch binder" below.**  It might take a couple of minutes to create, depending on how recently it was created (when it's being used more, it's quicker!).

   <a href = "https://mybinder.org/v2/gh/arcus/education_modules/main?labpath=intro_to_python%2Fnotebooks%2Fintro-to-python.ipynb" target = "_blank"> <img src = "https://mybinder.org/badge_logo.svg"></a> **← Click the "launch binder" button!**

 <div class = "hint" style = "align-items: center; display: flex;">

-<div style = "margin: 1rem; max-width: 45%; float:left;"> If you're the first person to fire up this environment in a while, you might see this loading screen for up to five minutes.
+<div style = "margin: 1rem; max-width: 45%; float:left;"> If you're the first person to fire up this environment in a while, you might see this loading screen for a few minutes.
 Be patient!</div>
 <div style = "margin: 1rem auto; max-width: 45%; float:left;"> ![Binder loading screen.](media/binder_loading.gif)<!--
 style = "border: 1px solid rgb(var(--color-highlight));"-->
 </div>